58 Probability

 If \(X\) has mean \(\mu\) and variance \(\sigma^2\), then \(Y\) has mean 0 and variance 1.
 This follows by applying the properties of the expectation and variance operators: \[ \begin{align*} \text{E}[Y] &= \text{E}\left[\frac{X-\mu}{\sigma}\right] = \frac{1}{\sigma}\text{E}[X-\mu] =\frac{1}{\sigma}(\mu-\mu) = 0\\ \text{Var}[Y] &= \text{Var}\left[\frac{X-\mu}{\sigma}\right] = \frac{1}{\sigma^2}\text{Var}[X-\mu] = \frac{1}{\sigma^2}\text{Var}[X] = \frac{\sigma^2}{\sigma^2} =1 \end{align*} \]

-It is also called the centered-and-scaled version of \(X\).
+This is also called the centered-and-scaled version of \(X\).

 A special type of scaling is range scaling.
-This form of scaling of the data transforms the data so it falls between a known lower and upper bound, often 0 and 1.
+This form of scaling of the data transforms the data to fall between a known lower and upper bound, often 0 and 1.
 Suppose that \(\text{min}(X) \le X \le \text{max}(X)\) and we want to create a variable \(z_\text{min} \le Z \le z_\text{max}\) from \(X\). \(Z\) can be computed by scaling and shifting a standardized form of \(X\): \[ \begin{align*} x^* &= \frac{x-\min(x)}{\max(x)-\min(x)} \\ z &= z_{\text{min}} + x^* \times (z_{\text{max}} - z_{\text{min}}) \end{align*} \] If the bounds are \(z_{\text{min}} = 0\) and \(z_{\text{max}} = 1\), then \(z = x^*\).

 Note